 Often viewed as the most “exciting” phase of penetration testing, we use the groundwork previously established up to this point in the exploitation phase.
 With this information, we successfully abuse, misuse, and exploit vulnerable systems, networks, devices, physical controls, and humans, carefully documenting the vulnerabilities we uncover along the way.

 Once vulnerabilities are uncovered, the work isn’t done.
 In this testing stage, we determine the value of the compromise, considering data or network sensitivity.

 Upon completing the previous five stages, we convey what we’ve learned in educational, actionable terms.
 We thoroughly outline and present our findings to you with suggestions for prioritizing fixes, walking through the results with you hand-in-hand.

 In this age of cloud storage, bring-your-own-devices, and remote work, companies also face increasing security threats.
 And just as security has evolved, hackers work hard to stay a step ahead of both professionals and their software.
 All kinds of organizations need to work with security experts to ensure their business systems’ safety.

 Moreover, organizations have also suffered a growing number of threats from the inside, either from malicious users or accidental security credentials loss.
 Even the most loyal and diligent employees have accidentally divulged information or clicked the wrong link because of a lack of security education.
 Pen testing can help ensure robust security, both against outside attacks and for internal accidents or mischief.

-Penetration testing offers you the only true way to know if your digital assets are truly secure and if they’re not, what security measure you can take to strengthen them.
-At RedTeam Security, our cybersecurity professionals offer free security consultation.
+Penetration testing offers you the only true way to know if your digital assets are truly secure and, if they’re not, what security measures you can take to strengthen them.
+At RedTeam Security, we offer a free security consultation.
 You can schedule your appointment online or call 612-234-7848 today.
 Get in touch with RedTeam Security today to ensure you’re doing everything you can to protect your computer systems and your business reputation.